 The Best Way to Collect Photos From a Group (Without Making Everyone Download an App)

-Whenever a group gets together, everyone takes photos — and no one ends up with all of them.
-Here's the simplest way to pull every picture into one shared gallery, without making anyone download an app.
+Whenever a group gets together, everyone takes photos and no one ends up with all of them.
+Here is the simplest way to pull every picture into one shared gallery, without making anyone download an app.

-Whenever a group gets together — a wedding, a birthday, a reunion, a work event — everyone takes photos, and almost no one ends up with all of them.
-The pictures live on a dozen different phones, scattered across chats and camera rolls.
+Whenever a group gets together, a birthday, a reunion, a work event, everyone takes photos, and almost no one ends up with all of them.
+The pictures live on a dozen different phones, scattered across chats and camera rolls, and the good ones quietly disappear.

 The best way to collect photos from a group solves that in one step: give everyone one QR code that drops their photos into a single shared gallery.
-No app, no accounts, no chasing people afterward.
-Here's how it works, and why it beats the usual methods.
+No accounts, no chasing people afterward.
+Here is how it works, and why it beats the usual methods.

 Why the usual methods fall short